 - Evil Is Easy: There are times it shows that Gale misses the rest of her flock, but her crown basically causes the pigs to obey her every whim and do whatever she wants.
 When she loses her crown, and is left a broken battered mess, Handsome Pig (the only pig who remains loyal to her without the crown), he takes her back to her flock where they nurse her back to health.
 It's obvious she's having a good time with them, 'like the good old days'.
 But the moment Handsome Pig finds her crown and returns it to her, she abandons them yet again.

 - FaceHeel Turn: She used to be part of the flock until she found the pig crown and the power that came with it went to her head.
+The fact that she also a Spoiled Brat who used to order her friends around on occasion and wanted to be viewed as a higher up doesn't help either.

 - God Save Us from the Queen!: Probably the same, if possibly worse than King Pig from the original series.
 Several collectible photos from Angry Birds Stella depict her using the pigs for her own amusement.